Photo Booth

-Photo Booth is an application developed by Apple Inc. for the macOS and iPadOS operating systems that allows users to take photos and videos using the device's built-in camera.
+Photo Booth is an application developed by Apple for the macOS and iPadOS operating systems that allows users to take photos and videos using the device's built-in camera.

 Photo Booth was released in October 2005 and was originally available only on Macintosh computers that had a built-in iSight camera running Mac OS X Tiger.

 Photo Booth displays a preview showing the camera's view in real time.
 Thumbnails of saved photos and videos are displayed along the bottom of this window, obscuring the bottom of the video preview.
 These can be shown or played by clicking on the thumbnails.

 By default, Photo Booth's live preview and captured images are reversed horizontally, to simulate the user looking into a mirror; an option provides unreversed images.

 History

 Photo Booth was first introduced by Apple in 2005 with the release of iMac G5, which featured a built-in iSight camera.
 The app was later introduced on iPad devices with the release of iPad 2 in March 2011.

 Since its initial release, Photo Booth has received several updates and new features.
 Notable updates include: